-This comforting Butternut Squash and Lentil soup is mildly flavoured with Thai red curry paste, coconut milk, and lime.
+This comforting Butternut Squash and Lentil Soup is mildly flavoured with Thai red curry paste, coconut milk, and lime.
 It's a quick and easy recipe that the whole family will enjoy!

 Chilly days call for the comfort of a warm bowl of butternut squash soup.
 This version has the addition of red lentils which add protein and fiber making this soup not only delicious but also nutritious!
 With a hint of red curry and the creaminess of coconut milk you will be left fully satisfied.
-If you aren't into red curry you will find other suggestions in the Ingredients and Substitutes section.

 🥘Ingredients and Substitutions

 - White onion - any large onion can be used in this soup.

 - Butternut squash - the sweetness and creamy texture of butternut squash is my favourite for making soups.
 However, any type of squash or even pumpkin would work perfectly.

 - Thai red curry paste - if you can't find or don't like red curry paste you can substitute with any of the following: 1 tablespoon of Indian curry paste, 2 teaspoon of curry powder, 2 teaspoon chili powder, or 1 teaspoon ground cumin.
 The intensity of the curry flavour or seasonings is a personal preference so adjust as necessary.